menu iconknow your dna logosearch icon

 Family Tree & History

-Both DNA testing services allow you to create and edit your own family tree, or offer to build you one using your DNA matches.
+Both DNA testing services allow you to create and edit your own family tree or build one using DNA matches.
+However, Ancestry can search family trees of your genetic matches for common surnames.

-Once you’ve set this up, it will be easier to see which diseases run in the family, including your parents, grandparents, siblings, children, aunts, and uncles.
+For instance, you can add your medical history and that of close relatives to your family tree.
+Once youโ€™ve set this up, it will be easier to see which diseases run in the family, including your parents, grandparents, siblings, children, aunts, and uncles.

 Health Reports

-23andMe is the only at-home genetic testing company that offers comprehensive health screenings with approval from the U.S. Food and Drug Administration (FDA).
+On the other hand, 23andMe is the only at-home genetic testing company that offers comprehensive health screenings with approval from the U.S. Food and Drug Administration (FDA).

-You’ll get health reports on over 10+ health risks and eight genetic traits that may affect your health, plus over 45+ genetic diseases that may affect your child.
+Youโ€™ll get health reports on over 10+ health risks and eight genetic traits that may affect your health, plus over 45+ genetic diseases that may affect your child.
+If you sign up for a 23andMe+ membership, youโ€™ll get extra reports on 20+ genetic risks, four wellness traits, and a pharmacogenetics report.

 Traits Reports